netd-tud/hilby/README.md

 It requires a controlled Hilbert Curve and takes the corresponding `HilbertStoreInstance` as the first parameter.
 Additional settings can be set via the `KeyBindingsSettings` object.
 `originalTopPrefix` will probably take the value of the largest available prefix. `minLevel` and `maxLevel` allow to limit how far in and out a user can expand (defaulting to `0` and MAX_NUMBER_OF_BITS for the `originalTopPrefix` respectively).
 The hotkeys for expanding in and out can be set via `zoomInKey` (default: `e`) and `zoomOutKey` (default: `q`).

-The hook returns both a state variable that should be passed to `topPrefix` of the HilbertCurve and a setter to update that state externally (just like `useState`).
+The hook returns a state variable that should be passed to `topPrefix` of the HilbertCurve and a setter to update that state externally (just like `useState`).
+Additionally it returns a keyHandler function which should be bound to the top component from which keycontrol is desired.

 ```ts
 type KeyBindingsSettings = {